Czechs eliminate US in shootout in Olympic quarterfinals

-GANGNEUNG, South Korea (AP) Pavel Francouz stopped all five shooters and Petr Koukal scored the shootout winner as the Czech Republic eliminated the United States from the Olympics with a 3-2 victory in the quarterfinals Wednesday.
+Petr Koukal scored the winner, the only player to score on U.S. goaltender Ryan Zapolski in the shootout.

+”It’s tough to kind of go that way I think to end an Olympic tournament,” said Zapolski, who made 27 saves on 29 shots in regulation and overtime. ”For it to end in a shootout, it’s difficult.”

-Jan Kovar and Tomas Kundratek scored in regulation for the Czech Republic, which was fresher after winning its group and getting a bye into the quarterfinals.
+Jan Kovar and Tomas Kundratek scored in regulation for the Czech Republic, which was fresher after winning its group and getting a bye into the quarterfinals and got 18 saves in regulation and overtime from Francouz.
 The U.S. looked fatigued after facing Slovakia in the qualification round a day earlier and was outshot 29-20.

-”It’s tough when it comes down to the shootout,” U.S. captain Brian Gionta said. ”It’s tough to swallow.”

-Koukal was the only player to score in overtime.
-Chris Bourque, Ryan Donato, Marc Arcobello, Terry and Bobby Butler couldn’t beat Francouz.
-Just before the shootout, Sochi Olympics shootout hero T.J.
-Oshie of the U.S. tweeted his support for Terry, but Francouz was able to save a multiple-fake try by the University of Denver player.
+Just before the shootout, Oshie – who converted four of six shots in a legendary shootout win over Russia four years ago in Sochi – tweeted his support for Terry, but Francouz was able to save a multiple-fake try by the University of Denver player.

-”Sorry to let him down on that on,” Terry said. ”But the goalie made a good save..”
+”Sorry to let him down on that on,” Terry said, adding that Francouz’s use of the glove on his right hand – uncommon in hockey – didn’t let him use his usual move. ”But the goalie made a good save.”

-Said Francouz: ”He kind of lost the puck so I got lucky there.”

-Terry continued skating around opponents as he has done all tournament, and 6:20 in gave the U.S. a 1-0 lead.
+In regulation, Terry skated around opponents as he had done all tournament, and 6:20 in gave the U.S. a 1-0 lead.
 Terry sliced down the left wing and dished it to Donato, who used a double Czech Republic screen to beat Francouz.

 ”He’s always been someone that can raise his game in the big games,” Chuck Terry, Troy’s father, said. ”That part’s not that surprising.
 Just the overwhelming thing of him being at the Olympics, it’s pretty cool.”